Biden and Lula project unity on democratic values and climate change | Politics

 Bolsonaro flew to Florida two days before his term ended on Jan.
 1, having challenged the results of the Oct.
 30 runoff election that he narrowly lost to Lula.
 Days later a violent movement of election-denying Bolsonaro supporters stormed Brazil's presidential palace, Congress and Supreme Court.
 Brazil "self-marginalized itself for four years" under the former president, Lula said at the White House, without mentioning Bolsonaro by name.

-His world, Lula said, had "started and ended with fake news in the morning, afternoon, at night," prompting Biden to laugh and interject, "Sounds familiar."
-Lula said Brazil was trying to reposition itself in the world, and both countries should never again allow the kind of attacks like the one by Bolsonaro supporters last month or the one it echoed - the Jan.
-6, 2021, U.S. Capitol riot to prevent the certification of Biden's 2020 victory over former President Trump.
+His world, Lula said, had "started and ended with fake news in the morning, afternoon, at night," prompting Biden to laugh and interject, "sounds familiar."
+Lula said Brazil was trying to reposition itself in the world, and both countries should never again allow the kind of attacks like the one by Bolsonaro supporters last month or the one it echoed at the U.S. Capitol on Jan.
+6, 2021, to prevent the certification of Biden's 2020 victory over Trump.

+Lula wants to see a negotiated discussion of peace with the involvement of more neutral global players, a position he said he discussed with Biden.
+"You need to have partners able to build a group of negotiators with credibility on both sides who can end the war," Lula told reporters after the meeting, adding that he sensed from Biden the same interest in ending the war.

-Lula defended his decision not to provided German-made artillery ammunition sought for the West's support of Ukrainian defense.
+Lula has also defended his decision not to provided German-made artillery ammunition sought for the West's support of Ukrainian defense.
 "If I sent the ammunition, I would be joining the war.
 I don't want to join the war.
 I want peace," he said earlier on CNN.
-Lula's visit to the White House followed a meeting with Senator Bernie Sanders and Democratic lawmakers.
+Lula's visit to the White House followed a meeting with Senator Bernie Sanders and other lawmakers from Biden's Democratic Party.

 AMAZON SUPPORT Brazil's foreign ministry had said support for democracy, human rights and the environment would be at the center of Lula's agenda in Washington.

 The new administration signaled its commitment to protecting the Amazon rainforest this week by launching an enforcement operation against illegal gold miners that have devastated the Yanomami indigenous reservation in northern Brazil.
-Bolsonaro had relaxed environmental protections, encouraging mining and logging in the Amazon and allowing deforestation in the region to hit a 15-year high.
+Bolsonaro had relaxed environmental protections, encouraging mining and logging in the Amazon that he said would help economic development and allowing deforestation in the region to hit a 15-year high.

 At the White House, Lula said the Amazon rainforest had been "invaded" under the previous administration, adding that he was committed to reaching zero deforestation by 2030.
-(Writing by by Steve Holland and Trevor Hunnicutt; Editing by Caitlin Webber and Rosalba O'Brien)
+(Additional reporting by Brad Haynes; Writing by Steve Holland and Trevor Hunnicutt; Editing by Rosalba O'Brien)

 ALSO READ